Decoding Chomsky: Reception

-Decoding Chomsky has been both criticised and acclaimed by a wide variety of commentators.
+Negative

-Norbert Hornstein and Nathan J. Robinson dismiss the book as betraying a complete misunderstanding of Chomsky's linguistic theories and beliefs.
-They question the motives of Yale University Press, asking why Yale considered it appropriate to publish Knight's critique, which they say attacks Chomsky through political conjecture rather than addressing his linguistic or political ideas.
-Comparing Knight's Marxist criticism to a conservative criticism that was released in the same year by Tom Wolfe, they speculate that both were published with similar motivations – that Chomsky's criticisms were a threat to the power behind the publishers.(Current Affairs).
+In Current Affairs, Norbert Hornstein and Nathan J. Robinson dismiss the book as exhibiting a complete misunderstanding of Chomsky's linguistic theories and beliefs.
+They question the motives of Yale University Press, asking why Yale considered it appropriate to publish Knight's critique, which they say attacks Chomsky through political conjecture rather than addressing his linguistic ideas.
+Comparing Knight's Marxist criticism to a conservative criticism that was released in the same year by Tom Wolfe, they speculate that both were published with similar motivations – that Chomsky's criticisms were a threat to the power behind the publishers.

-Robert Barsky argues that since Knight was never formally trained in Chomsky's conception of theoretical linguistics, he has no right to comment on whether it stands up as science.
-Decoding Chomsky, claims Barsky, offers no original insights, consisting only of "a weak rehash of critiques from naysayers to Chomsky's approach".
-While Barsky concedes that Chomsky did work in a military laboratory, he argues that this cannot be significant since virtually all US scientists receive Pentagon funding one way or another.
-(Moment).
+In Moment, Robert Barsky wrote that, since Knight was never formally trained in Chomsky's conception of theoretical linguistics, he has no right to comment on whether it stands up as science.
+Decoding Chomsky, writes Barsky, offers no original insights, consisting only of "a weak rehash of critiques from naysayers to Chomsky's approach".
+While Barsky concedes that Chomsky did work in a military laboratory, he writes that this is not significant, since virtually all US scientists receive Pentagon funding one way or another..